Labour shortage

 What is next?

 The labour shortage will not be solved easily, despite all kinds of sector organisations’ efforts to improve the construction and installation image.
 It will be challenging to create a future workforce for this sector.
-For this reason, we expect the following developments in construction and installation companies:

 - Companies will demand more training and services from the industry to help them do their jobs.